-Increase Energy Sustainability in City-Owned Buildings.
-The City can play an important role in encouraging the adoption of emerging technologies by setting an example in its own operations and construction projects, e.g., the LEED (Leadership in Energy and Environmental Design) - certified Aurora Police Headquarters and Municipal Court Building on Indian Trail Road.
-The projects to support this goal include setting and implementing new standards to improve energy efficiency for new buildings, and retrofitting existing buildings to maximize energy efficiency.
+The City plays an important role in encouraging the adoption sadoption of emerging technologies by setting an example in its own operations and construction projects. pro-jects, e.g., the LEED (Leadership in Energy and Environmental Design) - certified Aurora Police Headquarters and Municipal Court Building on Indian Trail Road.
+The projects to support this goal include setting and im-plementing new standards to improve energy efficiency for new buildings, and retrofitting existing buildings to maximize energy efficiency.

-Increase Energy Sustainability in the Delivery of Public Services.
-Delivery of City services represents another arena in which the City can improve its own operations and model behavior for the private sector.
-Projects to support this goal will be initiated by City staff after a review of existing practices and seeking opportunities where service delivery can be maintained at its current level or be improved while using sustainable practices.
+Increase Energy Sustainability in the Delivery of Public Services, Delivery of City, services, represents, another, arena in which the City, can improve its own operations and model behavior for the private sector.
+Projects to support this goal will be initiated by City, staff, after, ongoing a review of existing practices.
+New opportunities to maintain and seeking opportunities where service delivery, can be maintained at its current level or be improved while improvingusing sustainable practices will continue to be pursued.